stratosphere/stratosphere/events/2013/summit-tutorial.md

   -       { anchor: task4, title: "4: WeightVector per Document" }
 ---

+<p id="handson_session"><h1>Hands-on session: Data analysis with Stratosphere</h1>

+<p>This session will introduce the attendants to the Scala language and
+then go through example data analysis jobs using the Scala intergace of the Stratosphere platform.
+The attendants will have the opportunity to program Stratosphere programs with the help of the Stratosphere team and get familiar with the basic operations of Big Data analysis using Stratosphere.</p>

+<p><b>15:30 - 15:30 Development Environment Setup</b></p>

+<p>The attendants will be provided a virtual machine that includes all
+the software that will be needed in the hands on session.
+To expedite the installation process, the attendants are advised to have already installed the latest version of
+<a href="https://www.virtualbox.org/">VirtualBox</a>.
+USB keys with
+the virtual machines and the VirtualBox software will also be available.</p>

+<p><b>15:30 - 16:00 Part I: Introduction to the Scala Programming Language</b></p>

+<p>This session will cover the basic aspects of
+the <a href="http://www.scala-lang.org/">Scala language</a> and will
+serve as a basis for all the sessions to follow. </p>

+<p><b>17:00 - 18:30 Part II: Scalable data analysis with Stratosphere</b></p>

 <section id="scala-introduction">
 ## Part I: Scala Introduction
 <iframe src="https://docs.google.com/presentation/d/1mzhjO-hb_ZNTHPaPiGPWDRyYufOig2CwNysW57eyQLU/embed?start=false&loop=false&delayms=3000" frameborder="0" width="800" height="400" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>